-This excursion is a full day tour which heads off from Isabella Island at around 8 AM.
-The tunnels are an area of unique rock formations made from various lava flows which look like bridges from above the water.
-We also stopped at a pinnacle rock in the middle of the ocean, where you can see plenty of penguins and sometimes red and blue-footed boobies too.
+This excursion is a full-day tour, which heads off from Isabela Island at around 8 AM.
+The tunnels are an area of unique rock formations made from various lava flows, which look like bridges from above the water.
+We also stopped at a pinnacle rock in the middle of the ocean.
+Here you can see plenty of penguins and sometimes red and blue-footed boobies too.

 Paddle to the Penguins - Isabela Island

-The guides took us shallow water snorkelling which brought us up close to white-tipped sharks, small turtles and plenty of tropical fish too.
-This is a half-day tour which would team well with a visit to the nearby free snorkelling available at Concha de Perla lagoon.
+The guides took us shallow water snorkelling.
+This brought us up close to white-tipped sharks, small turtles and plenty of tropical fish too.
+With this being a half-day tour, it teams up well with a visit to the nearby free snorkelling available at Concha de Perla lagoon.

 360 Island Tour / Kicker Rock - San Cristobal

-Kicker Rock as an individual tour, we’d recommend more for those who are diving, as it is deep water and is the place where you’re most likely to find hammerhead sharks.
-We enjoyed our short snorkel stop at Kicker Rock and managed to get very close to a small turtle coming up to breathe and a sea lion, which was a beautiful experience!
+Kicker Rock as an individual tour that we’d recommend more for those who are diving.
+Due to it being deep water and is the place where you’re most likely to find hammerhead sharks!
+We enjoyed our short snorkel stop at Kicker Rock and managed to get very close to a small turtle coming up to breathe.
+Additionally, we saw a sea lion too, which was a beautiful experience!
 Aside from this though, the visibility was quite short and we didn’t see as much marine life as we had from Isabela.

-This is the Island with the most amount of free activities to enjoy.
+Santa Cruz is the Island with the most amount of free activities to enjoy.
 So much so, we opted to not take a tour from this island at all!
-This information guide gives a description of some of the Islands you can visit from Santa Cruz if you’re interested.
+This information guide gives a description of some of the islands you can visit from Santa Cruz if you’re interested.